georgekosmidis/Greenhopper/README.md

 # Greenhopper - Decarbonize your non-critical Azure workloads!

-Greenhopper is a small library that adds carbon aware capabilities to your Azure Function, converting your non-critical workload to a sustainable one that runs only when the region electricity is greener.
+Greenhopper is a small >NET library that adds carbon aware capabilities to your Azure Function, converting your non-critical workload to a sustainable one that runs only when the region electricity is greener.

 ## How it works